 1. The minimum lot size shall contain seven thousand five hundred (7,500) square feet.
-The maximum number of dwelling units shall be three (3) units per seven thousand five hundred (7,500) square feet for the first dwelling unit plus five thousand (5,000) square feet for each additional dwelling unit in the same structure or within an accessory structure existing on the effective date of this Code, as long as the existing accessory structure is not expanded.
-Any expansion to an existing accessory structure being used as a dwelling shall require seven thousand five hundred (7,500) square feet of lot size for the first dwelling and five thousand (5,000) for each additional dwelling in the same structure.
+The maximum number of dwelling units shall be three (3) units per seven thousand five hundred (7,500) square feet for the first dwelling unit plus five thousand (5,000) square feet for each additional dwelling unit in the same structure or within an accessory structure existing on the effective date of this Code, as long as the existing accessory structure being used as a dwelling shall require seven thousand five hundred (7,500) square feet of lot size for the first dwelling and five thousand (5,000) for each additional dwelling in the same structure.
 Each new structure requires seven thousand five hundred (7,500) square feet for the first unit and five thousand (5,000) square feet for each additional unit in the structure.
 One single family homeprincipal building is allowed per lot unless reviewed as a planned development.